swcarpentry/DEPRECATED-boot-camps/python/README.md

 own and fill in this structure with drywall, insulation, and a couch.
 (We'll try to point out some useful fixtures that you might want to add to your house as we go along.)

-Regardless of your background, you will probably feel like trying to take all of this material in is like trying to drink from a firehose.
-That's OK - the idea is to at least introduce you to a wide variety of topics, with the hope that you'll (a) get to reinforce the most important concepts during exercises, and (b) will be able to come back to these materials later to continue mastering the concepts.

 The Seven Core Concepts
 -----------------------